-- First Review: The HACC's Evaluation Committee meets to discuss the proposals to determine that they meet the requirements outlined in this RFP.
-The evaluation committee will score the proposals based on the Evaluation Criteria outlined in this RFP.
+- First Review: The HACC's Evaluation Committee meets to discuss the proposals to determine that they meet the requirements outlined in this RFQ.
+The evaluation committee will score the proposals based on the Evaluation Criteria outlined in this RFQ.
 The Evaluation Committee will make a recommendation to the HACC's Executive Director whether to approve or reject the proposal.

-- Executive Director Review: The Executive Director meets with the Evaluation Committee to review the proposals and make a decision to submit to the HACC's Board of Commissioners for approval.
+- Executive Director Review: The Executive Director meets with the Evaluation Committee to review the proposals and makes a decision to submit to the HACC's Board of Commissioners for approval.

-- The HACC and Respondent Review Meeting: The Evaluation Committee and Executive Director meet with the Respondent to discuss the project, including location, number of units, mix, financing structure, potential price, and any other preliminary discussions at the request of the HACC.
+- The HACC and Respondent Review Meeting: The Evaluation Committee and Executive Director meet with the Respondent to discuss the project, including location, number of units, mix, financing structure, potential price and any other preliminary discussions at the request of the HACC.
 Respondent presents the project to the HACC's staff which might include:

 - Architectural drawings

 - Project Summary/Description

-- o Evidence of site control
+- Evidence of site control

 - Finance commitments

 - Market study

 - Development team composition

 - o Any possible social service plan

 - o Entity that will own the project

 - Unit mix and site plan

-- o Evidence of support from local governmental entities
+- Evidence of support from local governmental entities

 - Project costs

 - Development and operating budgets

 - Development and construction schedule

 If staff believes the project is acceptable and eligible, a recommendation will be presented to the HACC's Board of Commissioners for approval.
-Consideration will only be given to Respondents who are also applying to IHDA for its PSH Development Program.
+Special consideration will be given to Respondents who are proposing to develop/rehabilitate larger unit sizes and permanent supportive housing as outlined earlier in this RFQ.

 - The HACC's Board of Commissioners: The HACC will seek approval from its Board of Commissioners.
 Upon approval by the Board of Commissioners, the HACC shall notify the Respondent in writing with a preliminary commitment letter. - Closing the Transaction: The HACC will work with the developer to close the project.
-The real estate closing and/or the start of construction/rehabilitation must occur no later than two (2) years from the date of the approval of the HACC's Board of Commissioners.
-However, if IHDA has a shorter time frame in its application, the IHDA time frame will prevail.
+Careful planning on the part of the D/O will be necessary so that the HAP contract can be executed within two years of the HACC award.